VictorHeDev/BobaBae/README.md

 ### Day 1 - Conceptualization
 Research canvas, gather assets such as background image, sprites for characters, think about menus.
 Create the wireframe.
 On a high level, I want the game to have:
 Basics:
-- Main character who can move around using "WASD" or arrow keys
+- Main character who can move around using "WASD" or arrow keys (maybe minus the down keys because ...
+I can't think of a good use for that)
-- Timer that counts down from 1 minute for a single round
+- Timer that counts down from 1 minute for a single round (using built in Datetime obj)
 - Score that increments when Kevin collects an item
-- Life/Hearts
+- Life/Hearts/BobaBar

 Extra Features:
 - Power-ups: such as freezing the timer, invincibility mode, super speed/super hops